Skip to Main Content

 • Stakeholder analysis and stakeholder governance

-• Inequality and marginalization in organizations
+• Human sustainability: Building equity and eliminating marginalization in organizations

 PhD Student Opportunities

-If that is you, and you are interested in working with one of our faculty members, please begin by familiarizing yourself with their specific research interests, papers, and methods.
-Then, please reach out to them with a detailed email on why you think you might be a fit with their research program and expertise.
 You will need a faculty mentor to support your application in order to have the best chance for a successful admission.
-While not all faculty members have a specific opening posted many will be able to find a spot for an exceptional candidate, so be very prepared and specific when you connect with them to show them you are a candidate worth considering.
+While not all faculty members have a specific opening posted, many will be able to find a spot for an exceptional candidate.
 Please feel free to connect with more than one faculty member, but be sure to tailor your communications rather than sending a general email that is not likely to stand out or receive a positive response.

 Note that many of our members are also cross-appointed in other faculty groups, so please check the various PhD discipline pages for recruiting opportunities that align with your research interests.
 It may be possible for you to find a fit and apply through one or both disciplines (Business Economics & Public Policy, Entrepreneurship, Operations Management, Strategy etc.).
 This will still allow you to engage closely with our Sustainability faculty, students, reading group, and programming.